Shakira: 2015–2021: El Dorado

-2022–2024: Las Mujeres Ya No Lloran
+2022–present: Las Mujeres Ya No Lloran

-On 21 April 2022, Shakira and Puerto Rican singer Rauw Alejandro released the song "Te Felicito" as the lead single of her upcoming but at that time yet unnamed twelfth studio album.
-On 19 May, for her accomplishments as a songwriter and musician, she was granted the Special International Award with Apple Music at the British Ivors Academy's Ivor Novello Awards.
-During the 67th annual edition of "The Ivors", 21 composers in 14 categories were recognized.
-On 31 May, the dance competition show Dancing with Myself, on which Shakira served as an executive producer and judge alongside Liza Koshy and Nick Jonas, premiered on NBC.
+In 2022, Shakira began releasing singles from her then-upcoming twelfth studio album.
+The lead single was "Te Felicito", a collaboration with Rauw Alejandro, released on 21 April 2022.
+The song was nominated for Record of the Year at the 23rd Annual Latin Grammy Awards.
+On 19 May she was granted the Special International Award with Apple Music at the British Ivors Academy's Ivor Novello Awards.
+On 31 May, the dance competition show Dancing with Myself premiered on NBC; Shakira served as an executive producer and judge alongside Liza Koshy and Nick Jonas.
 The series was canceled after one season.
-In June, the song "Don't You Worry" by Shakira, Black Eyed Peas and David Guetta, was released.
-"Monotonía", Shakira's collaboration with Puerto Rican singer Ozuna, was released in October as the second single of her forthcoming album.
-In the "heartbreak" song and video, Shakira deals with the pain she incurred upon the breakup of the relationship with her partner and father of her children, Spanish footballer Gerard Piqué.
-"Monotonía" became the most-successful Spanish language debut of 2022 and the biggest female solo debut on YouTube; it was also the biggest song debut in Shakira's career.
-In November, Shakira and Alejandro were nominated for Record of the Year with "Te Felicito" at the 23rd Annual Latin Grammy Awards.
+In June, Shakira released "Don't You Worry", a collaboration with Black Eyed Peas and David Guetta.
+"Monotonía", a collaboration with Ozuna, was released in October as the second single from her twelfth studio album.
+It was the most-successful Spanish language debut of 2022, the biggest female solo debut on YouTube, and the biggest song debut in Shakira's career.

-On 11 January 2023, the single "Shakira: Bzrp Music Sessions, Vol. 53" was released; the song was composed and produced as a collaboration with Argentine DJ Bizarrap.
-It reached number one in 16 countries, achieved 14 Guinness World Records, and peaked at number nine on the Billboard Hot 100, marking Shakira's fifth top-ten in the U.S. and her first in over 15 years, since "Beautiful Liar" (2007).
-She became the first woman in U.S. history to debut a Spanish language track in top-ten of the chart.
+On 11 January 2023, the single "Shakira: Bzrp Music Sessions, Vol. 53" was released, a collaboration with DJ Bizarrap.
+It reached number one in 16 countries, achieved 14 Guinness World Records, and peaked at number nine on the Billboard Hot 100, marking Shakira's fifth top-ten in the U.S. and her first since "Beautiful Liar" (2007).
+She became the first woman to debut a Spanish language track in the top-ten of the chart.
 The song reached number two on the Billboard Global 200 and Global Excluding U.S. charts.
-"Bzrp Music Sessions, Vol. 53" is a diss track aimed at Shakira's ex-partner, Gerard Piqué.
-Its lyrics are direct and explicit to the degree not found in Shakira's earlier work or in pop music in general.
-She characterized the role of this song-making process for her as catharsis, relief and healing.
-The lyrics, music and visual productions of "Bzrp Music Sessions, Vol. 53" are strongly influenced by the hip-hop genre of art.
-The song achieved record-breaking success on streaming services, and had a measurable cultural impact.
+A diss track aimed at Shakira's ex-partner, Gerard Piqué, the song achieved record-breaking success on streaming services and had a measurable cultural impact.